getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

          (md, mim, varname_u, multname_n, dataname_obs, dataname_r, region, option = 1);

-This function adds a frictionless contact condition with a rigid obstacle to the model.
-This brick add a contact which is defined in an integral way.
+This function adds a frictionless contact condition with a rigid obstacle to the model, which is defined in an integral way.
 It is the direct approximation of an augmented Lagrangian formulation defined at the continuous level.
 The advantage should be a better scalability: the number of
 Newton iterations should be more or less independent of the mesh size.